Kitchen Finks

 Creature — Ouphe

-Persist (When this creature is put into a graveyard from the battlefield, if it had no -1/-1 counters on it, return it to play under its owner's control with a -1/-1 counter on it.)
+Persist (When this creature is put into a graveyard from the battlefield, if there were no -1/-1 counters on this, return this to the battlefield under the owner of this creature's control with a -1/-1 counter on this.)

 wallisface on Why Do Some People Wish …